microsoft/yardl/docs/docs.md

 }
 ```

-The `base` field is only present in the JSON id it is specified in the Yardl.
+The `base` field is only present in the JSON if it is specified in the Yardl.

 ### Records